amogh2004/Image-Processing/README.md

 # ImageProcessing-ML

+## PS:
+Jupyter Notebooks are a powerful way to write and iterate on your Python code for data analysis.
+Rather than writing and re-writing an entire program, you can write lines of code and run them one at a time, thus giving you a better flexibility to run the code.

 ### Handwriting Recognition 1
 Using the MNIST data set, a collection of 70,000 handwriting samples of numbers 0-9, we predict which number each handwritten image represents using TENSORFLOW(with multi-level perceptrons).